iAbhishek91/learn-docker-kubernetes/kubernetes/K8s.md

 Normally while deploying services we have few common scenario.
 Below are few

 - for high availability we need to have multiple instances running.
-- we should scale applicaiton at runtime.
+- we should scale application at runtime.
 - we should be able to upgrade or roll back changes.
 Upgrade and roll back can be done following different strategy. like: **rolling update** or **canary deployments**.
 - upgrade the underlying dependencies, like upgrading node, or web server version etc.
-- resume or start caoabilities.
+- resume or start capabilities.

 These all are available as a package in a kubernetes object known as `deployment`.
 Deployment set are higher in the hierarchy.